MattPinder/MastersProject/README.md

 * Check pb_359_6 vs. Sulfitobacter pseudonitzschiae on gyrB, rpoB and rpoD for similarity, to determine if they are the same species

 * Check PhyloPhlAn results including all Alteromonadaceae (REMEMBER TO INCLUDE E. coli AND E. albertii OUTGROUP!)

+# 18 April 2017

+## M. salarius SMR5
+* Preparing to upload the supplementary material for this organism (pending accession no.)
+  * Example command for ftp transfer from Albiorix to laptop:
+    * rsync -hav matt@albiorix.bioenv.gu.se:/nobackup/data5/Skeletonema_marinoi_microbiome_project/SubmissionPreparations/MarSalSMR5/SRA/motif_summary.csv .

+* Check PhyloPhlAn - Aside from M. salarius and M. algicola, M. sp.
+C18, M. sp.
+MCTG268, M. sp.
+HL-58 and M. lipolyticus were also found in the clade

+* Try to find dmdD sequences from other Marinobacter species and BLAST against SMR5
+  * crt appears to fill the hole, according to Pathway Hole Filler

+## Species names
+* pb_359_2 - Roseovarius mucosus - final designation
+ * pb_359_3 - Loktanella vestfoldensis - very confident - check anyway
+ * pb_359_4 - Sphingorhabdus flavimaris - fairly confident - CHECK REQUIRED
+* pb_359_5 - Marinobacter salarius - final designation
+ * pb_359_6 - Sulfitobacter pseudonitzschiae - fairly confident - CHECK REQUIRED
+ * pb_359_7 - Antarctobacter heliothermus - fairly confident - CHECK REQUIRED
+ * pb_359_8 - Arenibacter algicola - very confident - check anyway

+* Find gyrB, rpoD and rpoB for all species
+  * Cannot reliably identify rpoD in pb_Â359_; try again later?

+* Search NCBI nucleotide database for Loktanella vestfoldensis rpoD, and go to the NZ_... contig and search for rpoD (may be under sigma subunit)
+* Run pairwise alignment on pb_359_3 vs DSM 16212 and SKA53, then DSM 16212 vs SKA53, and note the results in the appropriate file in 05_results/pb_359_3
+* Repeat the above for all species where possible